Keep Your AS/400

 The AS/400 is obsolete.
 It was introduced in 1989.
 It's old technology.

-the PC.
 Like the PC, it has had continuous hardware and

 I'm told that AS/400's use old computer languages like RPG and Cobol.

-Visual Basic, ASP and .NET languages are really just updated versions of BASIC which also dates
+But Microsoft's Visual Basic, ASP and .NET languages are really just

-back to the 1960's.
-C++, C# and Java are all updates of C which also dates back to the 1960's.
+C++, C# and Java are all updates of C from the 1960's.

-In fact, both Java and RPG-ILE were created in 1995!
+in fact, both Java and RPG-ILE were created in 1995!

 We want internet applications.
 AS/400's can't do that.